dkandalov/kotlin-99/readme.md

 > Node("a", Node("b", End, Node("c")), Node("d")).layout()
 T([3,1] a T([1,2] b .
 T([2,3] c)) T([4,2] d))
 ```
-The tree in the picture can be constructed with ``listOf('n','k','m','c','a','h','g','e','u','p','s','q').toTree()``.
+The tree in the picture can be constructed with ``"nkmcahgeupsq".toList().toTree()``.

 ### [P65][] (**) Layout a binary tree (2).
-An alternative layout method is depicted in the illustration below.
+An alternative layout method is depicted in the illustration below
+(note that it is not the same tree as in the previous problem).

 <img style="float: center;" src="https://raw.githubusercontent.com/dkandalov/kotlin-99/master/img/p65.gif">